-This seafood appetizer recipe smells delicious whilst cooking.
+This seafood appetizer recipe smells delicious whilst cooking - beautiful garlic shrimp and scallops, what a combination!

 It does make a great seafood appetizer, but equally would make a good light lunch.